 You can monitor your span storage by checking the following internal metrics.
 If you have set up sampling, these metrics report the number of spans after sampling takes place.

-If you can’t find traces because Intelligent Sampling discarded them, create a sampling policy to let the Wavefront service know that you want to keep specific spans.
+If you can’t find traces because Intelligent Sampling discarded them, create a sampling policy to let the Operations for Applications service know that you want to keep specific spans.
 Sampling policies impact the volume of spans that are ingested and can affect your costs.
 See your Service Agreement for cost details.

 See Managing Sampling Policies for details.